aromatt/side-cli/README.md

 {"domain":"bar.com","ip":"2.2.2.2"}
 ...
 ```
-A reasonable implementation might look like this:
+A quick solution in bash might look like this:
 ```bash
 while read -r line; do
   dom=$(echo $line | jq -r .domain)